I’m constantly on the search for the smoothest and quickest way to process images.

-First I’ll send this shot into the dreamy black and white universe I like to call X=SUPER+PUNCH:
+First I’ll send this shot into the dreamy black and white universe I like to call XEQUALS Super Punch.

 Through this conversion process, the blemishes have been somewhat resolved.
-This is partly because the X=SUPER+PUNCH preset does bump the exposure and black up a bit through this process.
-But let’s say you don’t use the preset.
+This is partly because the XEQUALS Super Punch preset bumps the exposure and blacks up a bit.
+But let’s say you don’t use the preset (because you like doing things the hard way).
 Where would you attack these issues?